-Initial Value: The closing level of the Index on the Pricing Date
+Initial Value: The closing level of the Index on the Pricing Date, which was 235.63

 Final Value: The closing level of the Index on the Observation Date

 Early Withdrawals:

 At par upon death or adjudication of incompetence of a beneficial holder of the CDs.
 For information about early withdrawals and the limitations on such early withdrawals, see "General Terms of the CDs - Additions and Withdrawals" in the accompanying disclosure statement.